bogdanterzea/my-digital-cv/README.md

 ##### [May 2019 - present]

 Component owner on Epix-Roku project:
+ - Beginning as an intern focused on Roku application development, elevated to lead the team in one year.
- - Implement features on a SceneGraph component
+ - Implement features on a SceneGraph component.
+ - Lading the Roku development team, mentoring team members, and making strategic decisions on implementation approaches.
- - CI development - with GitHub automated tests I implemented linting and unit tests checks
+ - CI development - created GitHub automation for linting and unit tests.
+This improved productivity by giving back ~10 minutes/pr to developers.
- - E2E tests - with Roku javascript library and webdriver
+ - Initiated and executed end-to-end testing frameworks using Roku's JavaScript library and WebDriver, reducing crashes from an 85% crash-free application to a 99.3% crash-free application.

 Owner of [RokuDataDog tracker](https://github.com/Studio3/RokuDataDog):
  - Open-source library that can track errors and show details about them in DataDog